Marietta Mehanni

 January 18, 2021

-Changes to the way we operate during lockdown have exposed many fitness professionals to social media-induced self-doubt.
+Changes in our operations during lockdown have exposed many fitness professionals to social media-induced self-doubt.
 You’re worth so much more than fleeting clicks, writes group fitness guru Marietta Mehanni.

-Body image.
-It must be one of the most talked about topics, and it doesn’t matter how many memes or quotes are shared about being happy in the skin we’re in, it’s a personal journey for everyone.
-Some of us have been blessed with grounded self-awareness, while for many others thoughts of personal physical inadequacy pop up several times a day, or more.
-A glance in a mirror, a look down at our belly, or a social post of a ‘perfect’ body, and we find ourselves doubting if we are in the shape that we ‘should’ be.
+It must be one of the most talked about topics, and it doesn’t matter how many memes or quotes are shared about being happy in the skin we’re in; it’s a personal journey for everyone.
+Some of us have been blessed with grounded self-awareness, while for many others, thoughts of personal physical inadequacy pop up several times a day or more.
+A glance in a mirror, a look down at our belly, or a social post of a ‘perfect’ body, and we find ourselves doubting if we are in the shape we ‘should’ be.

 For the past year, I and many other group fitness instructors have turned to online opportunities to continue to share our knowledge and expertise regarding exercise and movement, arguably at a time when people were more sedentary than usual and needed us most.

-During this time, I have become much more aware of the countless fitness influencers sharing on the same social platforms.
+I have become more aware of the countless fitness influencers sharing on the same social platforms during this time.
 Slim women with six-pack abdominals, gravity-defying buttocks, shapely arms and legs and flawless skin have crowded into the feed, touting programs that they claim will make you look like them.
 A glance at how many likes and comments appear at the bottom of their posts is enough to make any group exercise instructor doubt themselves.
-Occasionally, I would open the comments in the hope that someone would mention that this was unrealistic for most women, but instead, it is a stream of praise and ‘wow, I want to be like you’ comments.
+Occasionally, I would open the comments hoping someone would mention this was unrealistic for most women.
+Still, instead, it is a stream of praise and ‘wow, I want to be like you’ comments.

 • Am I good enough?